 The EIT Law and the implementation rules provide that an income tax rate of 10% will normally be applicable to dividends payable to investors that are "non-resident enterprises," and gains derived by such investors, which (i) do not have an establishment or place of business in the PRC or (ii) have an establishment or place of business in the PRC, but the relevant income is not effectively connected with the establishment or place of business to the extent such dividends and gains are derived from sources within the PRC.
 Such income tax on the dividends may be reduced pursuant to a tax treaty between China and other jurisdictions.
-Pursuant to the Arrangement Between the Mainland of China and the Hong Kong Special Administrative Region for the Avoidance of Double Taxation and Prevention of Fiscal Evasion, or the Double Tax Avoidance Arrangement, and other applicable PRC laws, if a Hong Kong resident enterprise is determined by the competent PRC tax authority to have satisfied the relevant conditions and requirements under such Double Tax Avoidance Arrangement and other applicable laws, the 10% withholding tax on the dividends the Hong Kong resident enterprise receives from a PRC resident enterprise may be reduced to 5% upon receiving approval from in-charge tax authority.
+Pursuant to the Double Tax Avoidance Arrangement and other applicable PRC laws, if a Hong Kong resident enterprise is determined by the competent PRC tax authority to have satisfied the relevant conditions and requirements under such Double Tax Avoidance Arrangement and other applicable laws, the 10% withholding tax on the dividends the Hong Kong resident enterprise receives from a PRC resident enterprise may be reduced to 5% upon receiving approval from incharge tax authority.
 However, based on the Notice on Certain Issues with Respect to the Enforcement of Dividend Provisions in Tax Treaties which was promulgated and effective on February 20, 2009 by the SAT, if the relevant PRC tax authorities determine, in their discretion, that a company benefits from such reduced income tax rate due to a structure or arrangement that is primarily tax-driven, such PRC tax authorities may adjust the preferential tax treatment.
-The Circular on Several Issues regarding the "Beneficial Owner" in Tax Treaties, or the SAT Circular 9 which was issued on February 3, 2018 by the SAT and effective on April 1, 2018 describes factors in favor of and factors not conducive to the determination of an applicant's status as a "beneficial owner."
+The Circular on Several Issues Regarding the "Beneficial Owner" in Tax Treaties, or the SAT Circular 9 which was issued on February 3, 2018 by the SAT and effective on April 1, 2018 describes factors in favor of and factors not conducive to the determination of an applicant's status as a "beneficial owner."

-The Announcement of the State Administration of Taxation on Several Issues Concerning the Enterprise Income Tax on Indirect Property Transfer by Non-resident Enterprises, or the SAT Bulletin 7 issued by the SAT on February 3, 2015 and last amended on December 29, 2017, extends its tax jurisdiction to transactions involving the transfer of taxable assets through offshore transfer of a foreign intermediate holding company.
-Pursuant to SAT Bulletin 7, where a non-resident enterprise indirectly transfers properties such as equity in PRC resident enterprises without any justifiable business purposes and aiming to avoid the payment of enterprise income tax, such indirect transfer must be reclassified as a direct transfer of equity in PRC resident enterprise.
-To assess whether an indirect transfer of PRC taxable properties has reasonable commercial purposes, all arrangements related to the indirect transfer must be considered comprehensively and factors set forth in SAT Bulletin 7 must be comprehensively analyzed in light of the actual circumstances.
-In addition, SAT Bulletin 7 has introduced safe harbors for internal group restructurings and the purchase and sale of equity through a public securities market.
+The Announcement of the State Administration of Taxation on Several Issues Concerning the Enterprise Income Tax on Indirect Property Transfer by Non-resident Enterprises, or the SAT Bulletin 7, issued by the SAT on February 3, 2015 and last amended on December 29, 2017, extends SAT's tax jurisdiction to transactions involving transfers of taxable assets through offshore transfer of foreign intermediate holding companies.
+Pursuant to SAT Bulletin 7, where a non-resident enterprise indirectly transfers properties, such as equity interests in PRC resident enterprises without any reasonable commercial purposes and aiming to avoid the payment of enterprise income tax, such indirect transfer must be reclassified as a direct transfer of equity interests in PRC resident enterprises.
+To assess whether an indirect transfer of PRC taxable properties has reasonable commercial purposes, all arrangements related to the indirect transfer and factors set forth in SAT Bulletin 7 must be comprehensively analyzed in light of the actual circumstances.
+In addition, SAT Bulletin 7 has introduced safe harbors for internal group restructurings and the purchases and sales of equity interests through public securities markets.

-The Announcement of the State Administration of Taxation on Issues Concerning the Withholding of Non-resident Enterprise Income Tax at Source, or the SAT Bulletin 37 issued by the SAT on October 17, 2017 and amended on June 15, 2018, further clarifies the practice and procedure of the withholding of non-resident enterprise income tax.
+The Announcement of the State Administration of Taxation on Issues Concerning the Withholding of Non-resident Enterprise Income Tax at Source, or the SAT Bulletin 37, issued by the SAT on October 17, 2017 and amended on June 15, 2018, further clarifies the practices and procedures for withholding non-resident enterprise income taxes.

-Value-added Tax and Business Tax
+Value-added Tax